The ultimate guide to Kowloon, Hong Kong's 'dark' side

 We recommend trying one of their innovative cocktails, such as a Dragontini or a Kowloon Buck.

-118th Floor, The Ritz-Carlton, Hong Kong, International Commercial Center, 1 Austin Road West, Tsim Sha Tsui
+118th Floor, Ritz-Carlton, Hong Kong, International Commercial Center, 1 Austin Road West, Tsim Sha Tsui

 Where to eat